Chapter 28 : Chapter Twenty-Eight - Severus

 It had been well over ten years, after all.
 Not to mention that I had never been able to discern anything different about myself after that night.
 If there had been some trace of residual Dark magic on me, then surely Professor Dumbledore would have mentioned it, or it would have come up in my yearly physical with Madam Pomfrey …

 There was just no way of knowing for sure.
 Though books had been written and research conducted on the phenomenon of the Death Wish, it was all pure conjecture and no solid facts.
 The magic invoked at the time of death was singular to the one casting it, and no two experiences would be alike.
 After all, Lily had cast a Death Wish when she sacrificed herself for her son, and it turned out that it was still protecting him to this day; Quirrell had found that out, much to his eternal discomfort.
-But surely the force of a mother’s love was a much stronger and more enduring magic than vengeance …
+But surely the power of a mother’s love was a much stronger and more enduring magic than vengeance …

-I rolled out of bed at seven without having slept at all.
+I rolled out of bed at eight without having slept at all.
 I needed to see Avrille so badly that my heart ached in my chest.
 I had to make sure she was all right and not in torturous agony like myself.
 Unfortunately, those many hours of sleepless pondering had not resulted in any words I could say to her to explain myself.
 I hoped that a heartfelt apology and pledges of my undying love for her would be enough.

 As soon as I had made myself presentable, I walked to the Great Hall for breakfast.
 When I saw Avrille, already seated and chatting with Lavinia, my mouth went dry, and I almost turned around and left.
 But, of course, doing something that unusual was not helpful to one trying to act as though one were certainly not having a passionate love affair with one’s own apprentice.
 Avrille met my gaze briefly as I took my seat next to Professor Dumbledore, but there was no sign of the warmth and barely concealed excitement in her eyes like when she normally made eye contact with me in public.
-It was as though I were a complete stranger entering the hall, not worthy of her attention, and she turned her focus quickly back to Lavinia.
+It was as though I were a complete stranger entering the Hall, not worthy of her attention, and she turned her focus quickly back to Lavinia.

 I found that I had little appetite, the lack of sleep certainly contributing to the problem, though I forced some food down my throat.
 At the very least, it was something to keep me occupied while I tried to not look at Avrille more than once every thirty seconds.
-I knew I was being stupidly obvious to anyone who might guess our relationship, but I was being both driven mad and completely relieved by the fact that Avrille looked fresh and rested as though she had just slept the best night of her life.
+I knew I was being stupidly obvious to anyone who might guess our true relationship, but I was being both driven mad and completely relieved by the fact that Avrille looked fresh and rested as though she had just slept the best night of her life.